-Research and development expenses represented 63% and 45% of our operating expenses for the years ended December 31, 2016 and 2017, respectively.
+Research and development expenses represented 45% of our operating expenses for each of the years ended December 31, 2017 and 2018.

-Research and development expenditures decreased by approximately \$5.2 million to \$4.2 million for the year ended December 31, 2017 from \$9.5 million for the year ended December 31, 2016.
-Research and development expenditures relating to sapacitabine decreased by approximately \$3.5 million to \$2.7 million for the year ended December 31, 2017 from \$6.2 million for the year ended December 31, 2016.
-With the completion of enrolment of the study in December 2014, the number of patients on the study has reduced in 2017 compared to 2016, and more trial sites have closed resulting in decreased expenditures.
-Other costs related to research and development programs, management and exploratory research decreased by \$1.6 million for the year ended December 31, 2017 from \$3.2 million for the year ended December 31, 2016, primarily as a result of decreased expenditures on the Biomedical Catalyst grant-funded CYC0140 program as the grant ended in 2016.
+Research and development expenses remained relatively flat at \$4.2 million and \$4.3 million for the years ended December 31, 2017 and 2018 respectively.
+Research and development expenses relating to transcriptional regulation increased by \$1.5 million from \$1.1 million for the year ended December 31, 2017 to \$2.5 million for the year ended December 31, 2018, as the clinical evaluation of CYC065 progresses.
+Research and development expenses relating to sapacitabine decreased by \$1.7 million from \$2.5 million for the year ended December 31, 2017 to \$0.8 million for the year ended December 31, 2018, primarily as a result of a reduction in expenditures associated with the SEAMLESS Phase 3 trial and related costs.

-We anticipate that overall research and development expenditures for the year ended December 31, 2018 will increase compared to the year ended December 31, 2017 due to the expansion of the CYC065 program.
-Costs related to the SEAMLESS clinical study sites will reduce and end in 2018, as these sites are closed.
-The timing and extent of SEAMLESS expenditure, related to possible registration submissions to regulatory authorities in Europe and the U.S., are dependent upon the final analysis of data.
-Additionally, expenditure on grant-funded programs will decrease because the CYC140 grant ended in November 2016 and we currently have no new grant-funded programs.
+We anticipate that overall research and development expenses for the year ended December 31, 2019 will increase compared to the year ended December 31, 2018, as we progress the clinical development of CYC065.
+The timing and extent of any future SEAMLESS expenditure, including the possibility of registration submissions to regulatory authorities in Europe and the U.S., are dependent upon the outcome of discussions with regulatory authorities.